mdn/content/files/en-us/web/css/css_transforms/index.md

 ## CSS transforms in action

 Use the sliders in the frame below to modify the translation, rotation, scale, and skew CSS transform properties of the cube in 3D space.
+As you move the cube through 3D space, notice the way it interacts with the element labelled `z:0px`, which is located at the 3D position `(0, 0, 0)`.

 {{EmbedGHLiveSample("css-examples/modules/transforms.html", '100%', 900)}}

+You can also use the `perspective` slider to modify the [`perspective`](/en-US/docs/Web/CSS/perspective) property of the cube's container, which determines the distance between you and the `z=0` plane.

+The [`perspective-origin`](/en-US/docs/Web/CSS/perspective-origin) sliders determine where you, the viewer, are looking into the 3D space for purposes of determining the view's _vanishing point_.
+This vanishing point is indicated by a small red dot.
+You can imagine modifying these sliders as physically moving your head up, down, left, and right to see different parts of the cube without moving the cube itself.

+The `backface-visibility` checkbox determines whether the cube's back faces are set to `visible` or `hidden`.

 The cube in the above example is comprised of six `<div>` elements, all of which are styled with CSS to create the cube's faces.
 The cube is not drawn using a 2D or 3D canvas context, so **you can inspect the faces of the cube with your browser's developer tools as you would inspect any other DOM element**.
 Try using your browser's developer tools element picker to inspect different faces of the cube as you transform its position and rotation.

 > Note that the order in which 3D rotations are applied affects the resultant transformation.
 In the above example, rotations are applied in the order X → Y → Z.